 People felt safe and well supported.
-Care was well planned, visits were organised and care was responsive to people's individual needs.
+Care was well planned, and responsive to people's individual needs.
 Staff knew people well and understood and respected their choices and preferences.

 The service supported people to access healthcare services and were encouraged to be involved in decisions about their care.
 Partnerships with other agencies and health professionals enabled effective outcomes for people.